brewski82/pghops/README.md

 ### Keep old migration files up to date
 The pghops.version table and Git (or another VCS) should be all you need for auditing and history purposes.
-If you make changes that would break older migration scripts if run on a new database, best to go back and update the older scripts.
+If you make changes that would break older migration scripts when run on a new database, best to go back and update the older scripts.
 Then you can use pghops to create a new database from scratch for failover, setting up new environments, or testing purposes.